Biological, Chemical, Radiological Spill Reporting and Response Program

 - It is the responsibility of the spiller to ensure that spills involving small quantities of chemicals are cleaned up immediately, stored and disposed of properly.
 Regularly occurring leaks or spills are not exempted from the reporting requirements.

-- A spill kit capable of cleaning up exempted quantities of spilled material should be kept on-site.
+- A spill kit capable of cleaning up exempted quantities of spilled material is to be kept on-site.

-Contact the respective Radiation Safety Office as follows:
+Contact the respective IUEHS Radiation Safety Office as follows:

 IUPUI: 317/274-4797 weekdays 8 am to 5 pm or after hours 317/274-5555 and ask to page Radiation Safety or page Radiation Safety directly (pager #1607).